heusalagroup/j3.dog/docs/src/examples.md

-## Example Use Case: Three-Dimensional Spreadsheet Data
+## Example Use Case: Three-Dimensional Spreadsheet

 This is an example of how a three-dimensional spreadsheet database could be used to track and calculate hours, hourly fees, and sales for multiple projects and